Normalized Berkovich spaces and surface singularities: Modifications of surfaces and vertex sets

-Note that the condition (v) is trivially satisfied if $Z$ is connected, since in this case $\Txz$ is itself connected.
-By taking $S'=\boundaryZ$ and by choosing an appropriate family $\{U_i\}$ using Lemma~\ref{fibers_are_connected_components}, we can obtain every element of the canonical atlas $\calW$ of $\Txz$ as an element of $\calV$.
-In particular, the elements of $\calV$ cover $\Txz$.
-Moreover, observe that $\calV$ is closed under intersection, since if $V_1$ and $V_2$ are elements of $V$ corresponding respectively to families $\{U_{1,i}\}$ and $\{U_{2,j}\}$ of subspaces of $\Txz$, then $V_1\cap V_2$ is the element of $\calV$ corresponding to the family of the connected components of $\Txz\setminus(S\cap V_1\cap V_2)$ which are unions of sets of the form $U_{1,i}$ or $U_{2,j}$.
-Let now $W$ be an element of $\calW$, seen as a $k((t))$-analytic space and consider the family $\calV|_W=\{V\cap W \,\,|\,\,V\in\calV\}$ of subspaces of $W$, seen as $k((t))$-analytic spaces themselves.
-Then $\calV|_W$ is the same family considered in \cite[6.3.15.2]{Duc}, so it is a strict formal affinoid atlas of $W$ with vertex set $S\cap W$.
+Observe that the empty set is an element of $\calV$, since it can be obtained by taking for $S'$ the empty set and for the family $\{U_i\}$ the set of connected components of $\Txz$.
+To be able to use the elements of $\calV$ as building blocks for the formal scheme $\Y$, we will now prove that $\calV$ is closed under intersection.
+Indeed, if $V_1$ and $V_2$ are elements of $V$ corresponding respectively to families $\{U_{1,i}\}$ and $\{U_{2,j}\}$ of subspaces of $\Txz$, then $V_3=V_1\cap V_2$ is the element of $\calV$ corresponding to the subset $S_3=S\cap V_3$ of $S$ and the family of those connected components of $\Txz\setminus S_3$ that can be written as unions of sets of the form $U_{1,i}$ or $U_{2,j}$.
+The only part which is non-trivial to verify is the fact that these data satisfy the condition (v) above.
+For this, assume that $U$ is a connected component of $\Txz$ which contains no point of $S_3$.
+Then $U$ can not be entirely contained in $V_3$, or otherwise it would be contained in $V_1$ as well, contradicting condition (v) for $V_1$.
+Therefore if $U$ intersects $V_3$ non-trivially there exists a point $x$ contained both in $U$ and in the topological boundary $\partial V_3=V_3\setminus\mathrm{Int}(V_3)$ of $V_3$.
+But then $x$ would also belong to the topological boundary of one of the first two $V_i$, hence to $S_i$, and so as it belongs to $V_3$ it would be an element of $S_3$ as well.
+Since this is not possible, $U$ does not intersect $V_3$, which proves (v) because $U$ is also a connected component of $\Txz\setminus S_3$.
+Now let $W$ be a connected element of $\calW$, seen as a $k((t))$-analytic space, and consider the family $\calV|_W=\{V\cap W \,\,|\,\,V\in\calV\}$ of subspaces of $W$, seen as $k((t))$-analytic subspaces themselves.
+Oberve that, if $V$ is an element of $\calV$ associated as above with a family $\{U_i\}$ of subsets of $\Txz$, then the element $V'=V\cap W$ of $\calV|_W$ satisfies itself the conditions (i--v) above with respect to the ambient space $W$ and the family of subsets of $W$ that are connected components of subsets of the form $U_i\cap W$, where in condition (v) $\boundaryZ$ is replaced by $\boundaryZ\cap W$.
+Then, since as we observed in \ref{facts_canonical_atlas} the Shilov boundary of $W$ coincides with $\boundaryZ\cap W$, we can apply \cite[6.3.15.2]{Duc} (whose hypotheses (a--d) now follow directly from our (i--v) above) to $W$ and to the family $\calV|_W$, deducing that $\calV_W$ is a strict formal affinoid atlas of $W$, and moreover the associated vertex set (that is by definition the union of the Shilov boundaries of the elements of $\calV_W$) is $S\cap W$.
 The associated formal $k[[t]]$-scheme $\Y_W$ is therefore a formal model of $W$ with vertex set $S\cap W$.
-Recall that as noted in \ref{affinoid basic properties} the canonical model of an affinoid domain of $\Txz$ doesn't depend on a $k((t))$-analytic structure.
-This guarantees that we can glue all the $\Y_W$, seen as affine special formal $k$-schemes, to a special formal $k$-scheme $\Y$. \end{step}
+Now, observe that the canonical model of an affinoid domain $V$ of $\Txz$, being $\Spf\big(\OOO_{\Txz}(V)\big)$, does not depend on the choice of a $k((t))$-analytic structure on $V$.
+This guarantees that we can glue all the $\Y_W$, seen as affine special formal $k$-schemes, along their intersections, obtaining a special formal $k$-scheme $\Y$. \end{step}